Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Methodology

 \textbf{Next Token Prediction}.
 The language decoder parameterized by $\theta$ in LVLMs generates the $t$-th output token based on the text tokens $\mathbf T$, image tokens $\mathbf X$, and the previously generated tokens $\mathbf Y_{<t}$ in an auto-regressive manner.
 This process can be formulated as follows,

-where $p_{\theta}(\cdot)$ and $\textrm{logit}_{\theta}(\cdot)$ denote the output probability scores and logits of language decoder, respectively. $\textrm{Attn}$ is the self-attention process by Eq.\ref{eq:attention_weights} and \ref{eq:attention_output}.
-The output token $\mathbf Y_t$ is subsequently concentrated with previously generated tokens to serve as input for the next step in the token generation sequence.
+where $p_{\theta}(\cdot)$ and $\textrm{logit}_{\theta}(\cdot)$ denote the output probability scores and logits of the language decoder, respectively. $\textrm{Attn}$ is the self-attention process by Eq~(\ref{eq:attention_weights}) and Eq~(\ref{eq:attention_output}).
+The output token $\mathbf Y_t$ is subsequently concatenated with previously generated tokens to serve as input for the next step in the token generation sequence.

 \textbf{Contrastive Decoding for LVLMs}.
-Contrastive Decoding~\cite{leng2024mitigating} is an effective training-free intervention strategy to suppress hallucination.
-The core idea is to take the extra manually crafted distorted textual or visual content as input and then contrast the output distribution derived from the original input against the distorted counterpart, which alleviates the overreliance on individual modal priors and subsequently reduces the occurrence of the hallucination.
-Formally, contrastive decoding can be formulated as:
+Contrastive Decoding~\cite{li2022contrastive} is an effective training-free intervention strategy for suppressing hallucinations in LVLMs.
+Its core idea is to introduce a manually crafted, distorted input to induce the model to generate hallucinated outputs, which are then used to mitigate potential hallucinations in the original output by contrasting original output distribution logits to the distorted counterpart.
+Existing works propose designing distorted inputs—either textual~\cite{icd} or visual~\cite{leng2024mitigating}—to counteract \textit{hallucinations caused by uni-modal priors}, where the model generates results based solely on one modality while ignoring the other.
+Formally, contrastive decoding can be expressed as:

-$\alpha$ is the hyper-parameter controlling the contrastive effect.
+$\alpha$ is the hyper-parameter controlling the contrastive effect,$\mathbf{\widetilde{T}}$ and $\mathbf{\widetilde{X}}$ are the distorted text and visual input, respectively.
 Despite widely studied~\cite{leng2024mitigating,chen2024halc,woo2024don,huo2024self,wang2024mitigating}, existing methods primarily focus on the unimodal distortion, neglect the spurious inter-modality correlations, leading to suboptimal estimation of distorted distribution.